ShookLyngs/mindmap-parser/README.md

 ```

 ## Example
-By starting the project you could enter some inputs like:
+After started the project you could enter some inputs like:

 ```
 - Root